Tag: energy

 Energy Economics and Policy

-By Brian Roach and Jonathan M. Harris This module provides thorough coverage of the issues involved in shifting from dependence on fossil fuels to renewable energy.
-Fossil fuel still provide about 80 percent of world’s energy.
-A transition to renewable energy is underway, but it needs to be accelerated to meet climate goals.
-Energy taxes […]
+By Brian Roach and Jonathan M. Harris This module provides thorough coverage of the world’s four main energy challenges: Accelerating the transition from fossil fuels to renewable energy Electrification of the world’s energy systems Promoting energy efficiency Reducing energy inequality While fossil fuels still provide about 80 percent of world’s energy, a transition to renewable […]

 The Economics of Renewable Energy